 Improvement #5: Built-in Syntax Highlighting

-Instead of having to embed GitHub gists or screenshots of your IDE, you can type in your programming language and Developer News will add automatic syntax highlighting to your code snippet.
+Instead of having to embed GitHub gists or screenshots of your IDE, you can type in your programming language and Developer News adds automatic syntax highlighting to your code snippets.

 Frequently Asked Questions

 I wrote an article previously published in Developer News.
 How can I create an account on Developer News so I can go in and edit my article?

 All of the articles list their author at the top in a byline, but most of them are are not yet associated with an author account.
 We didn’t auto-create user accounts for authors because of privacy concerns.